fabiogoma/selinux-nginx-tomcat/README.md

 It was first developed and then open sourced by the National Security Agency (NSA) in 2000.
 You can find the current list of contributors [here](https://www.nsa.gov/what-we-do/research/selinux/contributors.shtml)

 Security-Enhanced Linux (SELinux) can be a key component of a defense-in-depth architecture.
-It enables the enforcement of fine-grain (mandatory access control) security policies.
+It enables the enforcement of fine-grain (Mandatory Access Control) security policies.
 The SELinux road can sometimes be bumpy, which leads many engineers to switch it off.
 Nowadays you should not be doing that anymore, even if you're a not willing to study it, you should at least set it to permissive, which basicaly allows everything to pass through and generate audit alerts when necessary.

 To check the current status of your SELinux